 16 Sep Energy Efficiency Tips for Healthcare Facilities

-Energy Usage in Healthcare Facilities
+Energy Usage and Efficiency in Healthcare Facilities

 Healthcare organizations spend over $6.5 billion on energy each year, and that amount is rising to meet patients’ needs.
 By being more energy efficient, hospitals around the country can save money, help prevent greenhouse gas emissions, improve the air quality of their communities, and support their commitment to public health.
 Hospitals protect their bottom line by being more energy efficient — every $1 a non-profit healthcare organization saves on energy is equivalent to generating $20 in new revenues for hospitals or $10 for medical offices.
 For-profit hospitals, medical offices, and nursing homes can raise their earnings per share a penny by reducing energy costs just 5 percent.
 By being more energy efficient and saving money, hospitals can reinvest savings from improved energy performance.